 Tendonitis is a term used to describe the overload of the tendon attached to a hip bone.
 Overload can occur from excessive training or inadequate recovery from training sessions.
 The common hip tendons affected include:

 • Hip flexors: These tendons include the iliopsoas and rectus femoris tendons.
-Both these tendons flex the hip so work hard when running uphill or springing.
+Both tendons flex the hip and therefore work hard when running uphill or jumping.
 Generally, hip flexor pain is localised to the front of the hip.

 • Hip abductors: These tendons help the muscles to move the hip outwards.
-They are also crucial in stabilising the hip during walking and running movements.
+They are also crucial for stabilising the hip during walking and running.
 Ususally, hip abductor tendon pain, also called greater trochanteric pain syndrome, usually causes pain outside the hip.

 • Hamstring origin: Your hamstrings help to extend the hip and work hard, particularly toward the end of a longer run.
 Pain from hamstring origin tendinopathy presents primarily as buttock or posterior thigh pain.